NewsThursday, 13. February 2014

 Nebulised hypertonic saline (HS) is a cost-effective and well tolerated therapy.
 Bronchiolitis patients treated with nebulised saline in conjunction with bronchodilators benefit from reduced length of hospital stay.

-Early administered, hypertonic saline can help to prevent exacerbations in cystic fibrosis cystic fibrosis
+Early administered, hypertonic saline can help to prevent exacerbations in cystic fibrosis (CF) patients.

 Nebulisers are first choice therapy in acute cases offering children a safe and reliable application of medication.
 The nebulisation of hypertonic saline is cost effective and well-tolerated and can prevent pulmonary exacerbations.
 So far there is no common recommendation for a specific concentration of hypertonic saline.
 The reported results in children encourage the conduction of further long-term studies in the near future.